latchbio/latch/docs/source/basics/preview_interface.md

 $ latch preview <workflow_function_name>
 ```

-After using `latch preview`, a new button with your workflow name will also be generated on the top right corner of the workflow page.
+After using `latch preview`, a new button with the workflow name will appear on the top right corner of the "Workflows" page:

 ![Preview](../assets/ui/previewer.png)